danReynolds/endless/README.md

 }
 ```

+The goal of these defaults like for the `empty` state is to provide typical behavior for an endless scroll view.
 If that's not the default you would like for your empty state, no problem!
 You can always provide your own `emptyBuilderState` to override it.

 # Streams